MetPX/sarracenia/doc/sr_subscribe.1.rst

     in a sender.

+Large files may be sent as a series of parts, rather than all at once.
+When downloading, if **inplace** is true, these parts will be appended to the file in an orderly fashion.
+Each part, after it is inserted in the file, is announced to subscribers.
+There are some deployments of sarracenia where one pump will only ever see a few parts, and not the entirety, of multi-part files. :q

+The **inplace** option defaults to True.
+Depending of **inplace** and if the message was a part, the path can change again (adding a part suffix if necessary).

 The  **overwrite**  option,if set to false, avoid unnecessary downloads under these conditions :
 1- the file to be downloaded is already on the user's file system at the right place and